ietf-wg-cellar/ebml-specification/specification.markdown

 value **MUST NOT** be used for that Element.
 For example, `not 1234` means the Element can use all values of its type except 1234.

-The `>` sign is used for an exclusive lower boundary and the `>=` sign is used for an inclusive lower boundary.
+The `>` sign is used for an exclusive lower boundary, and the `>=` sign is used for an inclusive lower boundary.
 For example, `>3` means the Element value **MUST** be greater than 3, and `>=0x1p+0` means the Element value **MUST** be